 All 360 OPD prescriptions were evaluated for compliance with prescriber levels as per the KZN provincial formulary.
 According to the KZN provincial formulary, tramadol HCl is a level 1B item, which means it should be initiated by a medical officer (41).
 In the event where an intern medical officer prescribes tramadol HCl, the prescription must be counter-signed by a senior medical officer or it must have been initiated by a senior medical officer before the prescription can be initiated by an intern medical officer.
 Non-compliance with the KZN formulary is seen when a prescription is initiated first by anyone other than the senior medical officer, for example a nurse or intern medical officer.

 Intern medical officers prescribed 92 (25.8%) of the 360 prescriptions evaluated from the OP pharmacy, and such prescriptions were not compliant in terms of the prescriber levels according to the formulary.
 Nearly two thirds (62.6%) were written by medical officers (prescriber Level 2), 0.3% by medical registrars (Level 3) and 11.2% by specialist medical officers (Level 4).
 The prescriber level in three (0.8%) of the prescriptions could not be identified because the prescriber’s registration number was not recorded on these prescriptions.
-At the ARV pharmacy, all 55 prescriptions were written by Level 2 medical officers, i.e. they do not need to be countersigned.
+This could be because when doctors prescribe tramadol HCl outside of their prescriber level then according to the guidance in the EML/STGs, the pharmacy has to return the prescription for a counter signature.
+However, in busy facilities this can be overlooked.
+Both these challenges should be addressed by the pharmacy and therapeutic committee (PTC) in its deliberations.
+At the antiretroviral pharmacy, all 55 prescriptions were written by Level 2 medical officers, i.e. they do not need to be countersigned.

 3.2 Categories of conditions treated